 A Little Bit About the History of Croatia

 Needless to say, all this mixing of cultures created an incredible gastronomic experience.
-Delicious pasta and seafood dishes are found along the coast, including the famous black risotto known as Crni Rizot in Croatian.
-The risotto is colored by the squid ink it is cooked in.
+Delicious pasta and seafood dishes are found along the coast, including the famous black risotto called Crni Rizot in Croatian.
+The risotto cooked in squid takes on the ink’s color.
 Make sure not to smile too much after eating this dish unless you brush your teeth!
-Arancini, otherwise know as sugared orange peel, is very popular and a great snack.
-For dessert, rozata is a customary dish, which is essentially a custard pudding.
+Arancini, otherwise known as sugared orange peel, is very popular and a great snack.
+For dessert, rozata is a traditional dish, which is essentially a custard pudding.

 Croatia has a wealth of flora and fauna, with new species discovered in recent years.
 The climate along the coast is primarily the Mediterranean.
 The waters along the coast offer tons of scuba and snorkeling spots.
 There are also many forests throughout the country and thousands of caves to explore.

 Croatia’s economy is considered a “high-income economy” by the United Nations, although it is a relatively cheap country to visit for Westerners.
-Tourism is an important sector of the economy, especially in recent years with the added fame of the Game of Thrones Series being filmed in Dubrovnik.
+Tourism is an essential sector of the economy, especially in recent years, with the added fame of the Game of Thrones Series being filmed in Dubrovnik.

-Marine tourism, meaning boat charters and cruises, is especially popular.
-There are many beautiful islands to explore including Hvar and Bisevo island, which has a famous partially underwater cave that glows blue.
+Marine tourism, meaning boat charters and cruises, is prevalent.
+There are many beautiful islands to explore, including Hvar and Bisevo island, which has a famous partially underwater cave that glows blue.

-Korcula island has vineyards, olive groves, and small villages to explore as well as beautiful beaches.
-Sipan is another great island to visit and is renowned for its wine.
+Korcula island has vineyards, olive groves, small villages to explore, and beautiful beaches.
+Sipan is another great island to visit.
+Moreover, renowned for its wine.

 The Croatian Kuna is the official Croatian currency.
 Although Croatia joined the European Union in 2013, there hasn’t been much movement toward changing to euros.
 There are 0.15USD to 1 Croatian kuna and 0.13Euros to 1 Kuna.

-Needless to say Croatia is a pretty cool place to visit.
-Book your next trip through us.
+Needless to say, Croatia Your Next Vacation offers a pretty cool place to visit.